Iran's population drive worries women's rights, health advocates

 Fertility is one of many issues that divides conservatives and reformists in Iran where President Hassan Rouhani has called for as easing of social restrictions.

-Rouhani has said little on birth control, focusing his attention on seeking a deal with world powers on Iran’s nuclear programme in order to escape economic sanctions.
+Rouhani has said little on birth control, focusing his attention on seeking a deal with world powers on Iran’s nuclear program in order to escape economic sanctions.

 Farzaneh Roudi of the Population Reference Bureau, a Washington-based think-tank, said that if Tehran is concerned about an aging workforce, it could employ more of its women.

-“The government could tap the women labour force, many of whom do not work in the formal economy,” she said, arguing that the political drive for a baby boom was unlikely to succeed.
+“The government could tap the women labor force, many of whom do not work in the formal economy,” she said, arguing that the political drive for a baby boom was unlikely to succeed.